Tuvalu entry requirements for Lebanon passport holders

 Proof of accommodation

-Have a printed hotel booking or a letter of invitation from your host in Tuvalu.
-Immigration officers ask for this at the counter.
-If you are staying on a yacht, have the vessel registration and port clearance documents ready.Recommended
+Have a hotel booking or a letter of invitation from a host in Tuvalu.
+Immigration may ask where you are staying — having a printed booking avoids delays.Recommended

 Proof of funds